Pakistan Actively Engaged With Iran To Deal With Coronavirus Spread: FO Spokesperson - UrduPoint

 Pakistan on Thursday said it was actively engaged with the Iranian government to deal with the spread of coronavirus and the evolving situation

-Foreign Office Spokesperson Aisha Farooqui, at her weekly news briefing said Pakistan fully supported the efforts of Iranian authorities in managing the outbreak of the virus.
+In her weekly press briefing, Foreign Office Spokesperson Aisha Farooqui said Pakistan fully supported the efforts of Iranian authorities in managing the outbreak of the virus.
 "We stand in solidarity with them."
 She said Pakistan's embassy and two consulates in Iran were alert and monitoring the situation closely and were reaching out to the Pakistani community there including Zaireen and students.

 Helplines had also been established in the embassy and the consulates to provide necessary updates and assistance to the community members, she added.